My blog was just slapped with a DMCA takedown claim from a Japanese corporation known for publishing Manga and related refuse, Kodansha Ltd.

 The story that I posted was also posted in Japanese.
 It reproduced a story that had been on the website Yahoo!
 Japan, and had been removed from there.
 I presumed that that removal was due to objections to the content, critical of the Japanese family court’s practice of condoning and enforcing child abduction, because of the suppression of critical writing in the press for which Japan is justly famous.

-My blog post also added some comments of my own: including naming the name of a leading child abducting attorney in Japan who has had his license suspended several times for misrepresentations he made in court: lies and distortions manufactured to “win” cases and enhance his reputation.
+My blog post also added some comments of my own: including naming the name of a leading child abducting attorney in Japan who has had his license suspended several times for misrepresentations he made in court: lies and distortions manufactured to “win” cases and enhance his reputation and income.

 He is also the attorney responsible for the abduction of my son.